top of page

 You can absolutely wander the district on your own, and that’s part of the charm.
 But if you really want to understand what you’re seeing, tasting, and walking through, a guided experience pulls it all together in a completely different way.

 A tour like the Taste of Bardstown Food & Bourbon Tour is not just about where you go.
-It is about why it matters.
+It’s about why it matters!
 The stops are thoughtfully chosen, the stories are layered in, and suddenly the places, the people, and the pours all start to connect.

 You learn what makes a bourbon unique, why a certain dish is served the way it is, and how each spot fits into the bigger story of Bardstown.
 It turns a good afternoon into something you actually remember.